-You will use a combined approach of observations and modeling along with machine learning techniques to understand how atmospheric circulation module extreme events over Northern Hemisphere.
+You will use a combined approach of ML techniques and climate modeling to understand how atmospheric circulation module extreme events over the Northern Hemisphere.
 You will work with scientists from NCAS as well as from the University of Edinburgh.
 You will have the possibility to liaise and interact with scientists from Climate Change Artificial Intelligence (CCAI, https://www.climatechange.ai/) an organization bringing together Artificial Intelligence professionals from both the industry and Academia.
 You will have the opportunity to work in a unique team of modelers, and data analysts – which will comprise both climate and weather scientists as well as data scientists – who will guide and develop your already existent skills along with new ones.
 NCAS will also offer the opportunity for you to take part to outreach activities.
 You will have access to the UK NERC supercomputing facilities for the part of your work involving modeling and data analysis.

-A combination of observations and models (e.g., the NCAR CESM Large Ensemble, a 30-member ensemble of 1920-2080, and other data sources) data will be used.
+A combination of ML (GANs) and models (e.g., the NCAR CESM Large Ensemble, a 30-member ensemble of 1920-2080, and other data sources) data will be used.

 Key research questions

-- What are the key interactions temporally – seasonal to interannual to decadal – which modulate these patterns?
+- What are the fundamental interactions temporally – seasonal to interannual to decadal – that modulate these patterns?

-- What are the key interactions spatially (e.g links to large climate variability modes like El Nino or Atlantic Multidecadal Variability) – which modulate these patterns?
+- What are the fundamental interactions spatially (e.g. links to extensive climate variability modes like El Nino or Atlantic Multidecadal Variability) – which modulate these patterns?

 - How will these patterns change in the future in the context of climate change?